What is an ovarian cyst?

 An ovarian cyst is a fluid-filled sac that forms on or inside an ovary.
 The ovaries are a pair of small, oval-shaped organs in the lower part of a woman’s belly (abdomen).
 About once a month, one of the ovaries releases an egg.
 The ovaries also make the hormones estrogen and progesterone.
 These play roles in pregnancy, the menstrual cycle, and breast growth.

-Ovarian cysts are very common in women of all ages.
+Ovarian cysts are very common in women of childbearing age, but uncommon in women after menopause.
 Young girls can also get them, but this is less common.

 - Follicular cyst.
-This cyst happens when an egg isn’t released and it keeps growing inside the ovary.
+This cyst happens when an egg isn’t released.
+It keeps growing inside the ovary.

 - Corpus luteum cyst.
 This type of cyst occurs when the sac around the egg doesn’t dissolve after the egg is released.